williamreyes814/Maven.Assessment1/instructions/part4/README-JumpToTheFlag.md

 ```

 * **Explanation**
-	* As Tariq can only jump 1 unit or `j` units and `j = 1`, Tariq can only ever make 1-unit jumps.
+	* As Tariq can only jump 1 unit or `jumpHeight` units and `jumpHeight = 1`, Tariq can only ever make 1-unit jumps.
 This means that it will take him 3 steps to reach the flag, so we return 3.